 "Open the door for reading" is coordinated by the City of Gothenburg and includes the cities of Turku, Milan, Brussels and Bristol.
 For two years, the cities will exchange knowledge about reading promotion through workshops, seminars and visits in all five cities.

 The purpose is to increase skills, dare to try new ways of working and develop reading promotion methods.
-One of the focus areas is how to reach, support and strengthen newly arrived migrant families and their children.
+One of the focus areas is how to reach, support and strengthen vulnerable families and their children.

 The project includes transnational meetings in each partner city, seminars/ workshops and study visits, a” booklet”/ training manual for professionals and other actors promoting reading among families, two multiplier events with lectures/ seminars and presentations of the project results.